colegrigsby/waterlock-facebook-auth/README.md

 Set the following option in your `waterlock.js` config file

  - redirectUri is an optional property - use this if you want to override the computed redirectUri.
 This is useful for when you want to send an auth code to waterlock instead of having waterlock handle the entire auth flow for you.
 Useful for when you're developing an SPA which handles the authentication with something like Torii (EmberJs).
 See https://github.com/wayne-o/ember-waterlock-example - waterlock will validate the auth code with the provider and retrieve an access token which can be used to setup a session and return the JWT to your app
+- doubleReqRedirect is a kind of dumb fix to an even dumber problem.
+It redirects the user to the given uri if two requests are made so close that facebook gives the same token twice
+    - this often happens with a prefetch function that many browsers implement
+- new user redirect redirects to a view and sends a data object with user and auth, so the user can edit their information before account creation
+    - the data object is sent as a string, so parse it if you need to.

 ```js
 authMethod: [